huggingface/blog/falcon-180b.md

 | Falcon  | 40B  | 58.07             | 🟢                         | 1,000B             |
 | MPT     | 30B  | 52.77             | 🟢                         | 1,000B             |

-* The LLM Leaderboard benchmark added two new benchmarks.
-It turns out Llama 2 has a slightly higher Leaderboard score with the new scores.
+* The Open LLM Leaderboard added two new benchmarks in November 2023, and we updated the table above to reflect the latest score (67.85).
+Falcon is on par with Llama 2 70B according to the new methodology.

 ![open_llm_leaderboard.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/162_falcon_180b/open_llm_leaderboard.jpg)